 Click here for the procedure to be followed in the event of a claim.

 Under the terms of the lease, it is not permitted to use individual washing lines.
 No clothes shall be hung up or from any windows or balconies and no carpets rugs mats or other household material may be shaken from windows or balconies.

 The Southdown Farm lease contains important information that outlines the formal duties and responsibilities of both Southdown Farm Limited (referred to as “the Landlord”) and the Owners (referred to as “the Tenant”).
 Owners wishing a copy of their lease must do so through their own attorney at their own expense.

-An analysis of maintenance costs is presented to each Owner on an annual basis.
 The fees collected are budgeted to meet the expenses of the property.
 Insurance and painting for each unit is assessed on square footage.
 All other expenses are shared equally between all units.
 These include gardening, road maintenance, accounting, garbage collection, outside plant repairs, maintenance of four wells (plumbing) electricity, legal, bank and company fee charges and miscellaneous expenses.
-If Owners are in doubt as to whether a job is covered by maintenance, please contact either of the Maintenance Directors before any costs are incurred.
+If Owners are in doubt as to whether a job is covered by maintenance, please contact the Maintenance Director before any costs are incurred.
 No bills will be paid by the Board unless prior approval has been obtained for the work.